aimms/how-to/C_Mathematical_Modeling/109-convert-compound-sets.rst

 .. _Step_Conversion_Final:

-Step 9: Remove the library Deprecate Compound Set Utilities.
+Step 9: Remove the library DeprecateCompoundSetUtilities
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Now that you have removed compound sets from your project, you can remove the library ``DeprecateCompoundSetUtililities``.